 St. Paul's economy is almost entirely dependent on the crab resource.
 Crab landings and processing accounted for 85% of the cash entering the community in 1999.
-St. Paul receives a 3% sales tax on crab delivered to and processed by floating processors within three nautical miles of the Island and a 3% sales tax on crab delivered inside the Harbor for processing.
-St. Paul receives sales tax on fuel and supplies sold in the Harbor, and derives revenue and jobs from the crab fishery in-harbor processors and service support to the crab vessels calling St. Paul.
+The City receives a 3% sales tax on crab delivered to and processed by floating processors within three nautical miles of the Island and a 3% sales tax on crab delivered inside the Harbor for processing.
+St. Paul also receives half of the fisheries revenues that the State receives as a 3% - 5% tax on vessels fishing outside and inside of the harbor.
+In addition, the City receives sales tax on fuel and supplies sold in the Harbor, and derives revenue and jobs from the crab fishery in-harbor processors and service support to the crab vessels calling St. Paul.